framework-one/framework-one.github.io/source/documentation/4.1/reference-manual.markdown

     function onMissingView( rc ) {
        return view( 'page/notFound' );
     }

+As of 4.1, you can specify that the `FW1.viewNotFound` exception be handled via the `missingview` action in the configuration, as opposed to the `error` action.

 ### public void function onPopulateError( any cfc, string property, struct rc )